-NSPC will aim to offer three meeting types in FY 2023: subregional meetings by topic, workshops, and forums.
-NSPC will hold a minimum of eight meetings in FY 2023, which will create more time between meetings to enable the Coordinator to develop strong programs that attract a broader audience.
+NSPC will aim to offer two meeting types in FY 2024: subregional meetings by topic, and workshops or forums.
+NSPC will hold a minimum of eight meetings in FY 2024.

 - 2.1 Topical meetings.
-NSPC will continue to offer topical meetings on transportation, zoning, and other ongoing topics of importance. - 2.2 Special workshops or forums.
+NSPC will continue to offer topical meetings on various planning topics. - 2.2 Special workshops or forums.
 NSPC will offer at least one professional development workshop that will build the skills of our membership.
 NSPC will also hold at least one evening forum that may be cosponsored with another entity that aims to attract a new audience of volunteers who may serve on municipal boards and other interested individuals who can only attend night meetings.